- Location: New Mexico

 Each endorsement to your license requires its own knowledge and testing.
 Applicants who wish to transport hazardous materials must also submit to an extensive criminal background check (at their expense) by the Transportation Security Administration.
 (Hazmat applications are handled only by certain MVD field offices, as listed in this hazmat-drivers notification.)

 There is an age requirements as well: You must be at least 18 years old to drive commercial vehicles within the state of New Mexico.
-If you plan to drive a commercial vehicle to or between destinations outside the state, you must be at least 21.
+If you plan to drive a commercial vehicle to or between destinations outside the state, you must be at least 21 years old.

-The Commercial Drivers License Manual (available at MVD offices) is only a starting point to your education.
+The Commercial Driver's License Manual (available for download and at MVD offices) is only a starting point to your education.
 You might be able to pass the knowledge test by studying the manual religiously, but to pass the other licensing tests―including the road skills test―you're going to need professional training.